Unraveling Internal Conflict: A Deep Dive into Conflict in Our Lives

 Intragroup and Intergroup Conflict

-Finally, intragroup conflict happens within one group, while intergroup conflict occurs between two or more groups.
+Finally, intragroup conflict occurs within a single group, while intergroup conflict occurs between two or more groups.
 These conflicts can arise from differences in goals, methods, or even competition for resources.
-They can lead to tension and discord but can also foster innovation and progress when managed effectively.
+They can lead to tension and discord, but can also foster innovation and progress when managed effectively.

-Please consider that group conflict arises from individuals.
-So, again, internal conflict often blossoms into interpersonal, intragroup, and intergroup conflict.
+Please consider that group conflict often arises from the interactions between individuals.
+So, again, internal conflict usually blossoms into interpersonal, intragroup, and intergroup conflict.

 Cycle of Conflict